agiledev-students-fall2023/1-project-proposal-team-baker/README.md

 ### Scope
 - The system need to grab information from websites or from existing database to deliver information for users.
 We might also need a censorship algo for content that users give

+## **Proposal 6: Online Pet Community**

+### What and why?
+- Connect people in the dog park (when two users put their phones together, they become friends on this app)
+- Open forum showcasing all kinds of cute pets and short videos to attract people without pets.
+Discuss about common pet problems.
+- Online map showing the nearby pet clinic and dog parks
+- Online shopping mall to buy pet food.

+### For whom?
+- people who currently have cats/dogs
+- people without pets but are willing to see more pet pics.

+### How?
+The user can become friends, buy pet food, look for answers for common pet problems, and other pet resources.

+### Scope
+The workload for these functionalities is feasible for a group of 5 members, each member can choose one feature to develop.